Disappearance of Martha Jean Lambert: David Lambert

 David Allen Lambert, the middle child of the Lambert family, has always been mentioned in the case.
 He has given many varying statements to police over the years regarding his sister's disappearance.
-He at one point stated that Martha was alive and had contacted him and was going to contact the authorities working on her case.
-This never occurred.
-Investigators have always had the belief that David was hiding something and that he knew more about Martha's disappearance than he let on.
-He was approximately fourteen years old in 1985.
+David at one point stated that Martha was alive and had contacted him and was going to contact the authorities working on her case, but this never occurred.
+Investigators believed that David was hiding something and that he knows more about Martha's disappearance than he let on.
+He was fourteen years old in 1985.

-The confession
+The confessions

 In 2000, when David was arrested for attempting to pass a bad check, he told authorities that he was responsible for Martha's death and stated he buried her in a coquina mine known as "The Pitts" on Holmes Boulevard.
 The mine was searched but investigators did not find Martha's body.
 He could not be charged at that time due to lack of evidence.

-In 2009, he confessed again to killing Martha.
-He stated that on November 27, 1985, he and Martha left the Lambert home because their parents got into a fight over burned turkey.
-They went to a Lil Champs convenience store; David apparently had over $20 with him.
+In 2009, he once again confessed to killing Martha.
+He told authorities that on November 27, 1985, he and Martha left the Lambert home because their parents got into a fight over burned turkey.
+They then went to a Lil Champs convenience store; according to David, he had over $20 with him.
 Martha spent a little over $4 and gave him the change.
-He then stated that he and Martha went to the abandoned Florida Memorial College which was near the Lambert residence to play.
-David stated that he and Martha got into a fight because he denied Martha's request for another $20.
-Martha slapped David across the face and in response he pushed her.
-He pushed her so hard the she fell onto the ground and hit her head on a piece of metal.
-When David realized what had happened, he pulled Martha up and noticed a large hole in the back of her head and blood was pouring out.
-He called for help, hoping someone would come and help the girl.
-No one apparently heard him.
-David was scared of what his parents would do to him if they discovered what he had done to Martha, so by using the broken piece of a road sign, he dug a 3-foot makeshift grave and placed Martha in the hole.
-He returned home.
+He then stated that he and Martha then went to the abandoned Florida Memorial College, which was near the Lambert residence, to pass the time.
+David said that he and Martha got into a fight because he denied Martha's request for another $20, Martha then allegedly slapped David across the face, and in response, he pushed her; David then said that he pushed Martha so hard that she fell onto the ground and hit her head on a piece of metal.

+It is believed by authorities that Martha may have been killed by the impact of her head hitting the metal; however, this is not fully known.
+David further confessed that when he realized what had happened, he pulled Martha up and noticed a large hole in the back of her head and blood was pouring out.
+He called for help, hoping someone would hear him and rush to help Martha, but no one heard him.
+David was growing scared of what his parents would do to him if they discovered what he had done to Martha, so by using the broken piece of a road sign, he dug a 3-foot makeshift grave and placed Martha in the hole, and returned home.